The London Boys: Writing and recording

 David Bowie wrote "The London Boys" in early 1965 under the title "Now You've Met the London Boys".
 According to biographer Kevin Cann, the song garnered a positive response during his live performances with his band the Lower Third throughout the year, and it quickly became a live favourite.
 Later in the year, Bowie and the Lower Third taped "The London Boys" on 25 November at London's Marble Arch Studios for potential release as the artist's debut single for Pye Records.
 However, the song was rejected by the label on the grounds of risque lyrical content; this recording is considered lost.
 Drummer Phil Lancaster recalled both himself and Bowie being deeply hurt by its rejection.
 Producer Tony Hatch later told biographer Paul Trynka: "I remember 'The London Boys'.
 There were a lot of songs about his background.
 There was one about the Hackney Marshes which is probably in some archive somewhere."

 After it was rejected, Bowie rewrote the song as "Can't Help Thinking About Me", which was chosen as the single instead.
 In an interview for Melody Maker promoting "Can't Help Thinking About Me" in February 1966, Bowie referred to "The London Boys" by its original title: "Its called 'Now You've Met the London Boys', and mentions pills, and generally belittles the London night-life scene ... it goes down very well in the stage act and lots of fans said I should have released it – but Tony and I thought the words were a bit strong."

 Over the next year, Bowie continued playing the song live and tinkered with the lyrics and arrangement.
-Following his dismissal from Pye in September 1966, Bowie, with his new band the Buzz, recorded a new version of "The London Boys" and two new songs, "Rubber Band" and "The Gravedigger" (later retitled "Please Mr. Gravedigger"), at London's R G Jones Studios on 18 October 1966.
+Following his dismissal from Pye in September 1966, Bowie, with his new band the Buzz, recorded a new version of "The London Boys" and two new songs, "Rubber Band" and "The Gravedigger" (later retitled "Please Mr. Gravedigger"), at London's RG Jones Recording Studios on 18 October 1966.
 The session was financed by Bowie's soon-to-be manager Kenneth Pitt, who used the session tapes to secure Bowie a record contract with Deram Records, the progressive pop subsidiary of Decca Records.
 Deram chose "Rubber Band" as the A-side of Bowie's debut single for the label, while "The London Boys" became the B-side.